acccounttest/AntiTechnoMapProSandOfGold/README.md

 ---
 + Modes
 ___
- - 1 Always spec
+ - 1 Always spec (Note by default the process is not killed)
- - 2 Always rdy or not
+ - 2 Always rdy or not (note it could kill spring.exe even in this mode, it should not,i f it happened simply pause thescript during a game or change how you kill the spring process)
  - 3 Always spec until unspec
  - 4 Always game spec
 + The mode 2 will allow one more thing, it keeps the other maps as neutral and tends to let you unready, for blue not techno.